 - Get their input in the planning process like selecting the campsite, planning meals and choosing the activities.
 This gets them more invested and engaged once they get there.

 - Always do a dry run by spending a night in your yard, especially on their first camping trip.
 This gives them a little taste but with the added security of knowing home is nearby.
-You can test out the gear and get a sense of your child’s comfort level.
+You can test out the camping gear and get a sense of your child’s comfort level.
 You want to know beforehand if they are going to need that favorite stuffed animal to sleep with.

 - Let your kids do the packing after giving them a camping gear list of what they will need.
 They will benefit from having this responsibility and you can always check the bags before you leave.

 - Pick the right place in terms of amenities and skills.
 For the first few times, you may want a place with cabins or showers and nearby towns for restaurants.
-Going glamping is another great of gradually easing your family into the camping experience.
+Going glamping is another great way of gradually easing your family into the camping experience.
 As your kids get more experienced, you can begin to “rough it” more and choose to use tents in a wilderness campground.